Opening our school safely

 - Children should bring a packed lunch, healthy snack and filled water bottle.
 The healthy snack is important as some children will be eating lunch later than usual as lunchtimes will be staggered.
 The water bottle should be filled, as the school water fountains are not in use.
 An additional drink should be brought for lunchtime.

-- A packed lunch will be provided for pupils who are entitled to FSM.
-All parents will be able to order packed lunches (not hot meals) through Kingswood Catering as usual.
+- A hot meal or packed lunch will be provided for pupils who are entitled to FSM.
+All parents will be able to order lunches through Kingswood Catering as usual.

 - Packed lunches must be nut free, as children are eating in classrooms and we have some children within the school with nut allergies.